 How to Clean Artificial Grass for Dogs

 Say goodbye to fertilizers, mowing schedules and sprinklers.
-With little to no maintenance required, you can enjoy green luscious grass year round with artificial dog grass.
+With no maintenance required, you can enjoy green luscious grass year round with artificial dog grass.
 Still, there can be times where you want to spruce up the greenery.
-Exposed to outside elements, leaves, dirt, and other particles can get tangled up in the grass bed.
-To clean this as well as puppy waste, a quick soapy rinse with mild detergent and water will be all you need to return the grass back to its perfect state.
-You can also rake the grass blades to keep them standing after a long day of puppy play.
+While the turf itself never requires maintenance, there are external factors that can't be prevented.
+Things like falling leaves, pet excretions, and tree bark might need to be removed manually.
+Rinsing turf is as simple as turning on the garden hose and spraying for a few seconds.
+If you want a soapy rinse, use a mild detergent mixed with.
+Although not necessary, this can be considered a deep cleaning for your turf.
+You can also rake the grass blades to keep them standing straight up after a long day of puppy play.
+(Usually it will revert to standing on it's own in the sun).

 Backyard Ideas For Dogs

-Now that you’ve decided on the best artificial grass for dogs, how do you plan on laying it out?
+Now that you’ve decided on the best artificial grass for dogs, what are your plans?
 There are so many ways to design your yard for you and your dog’s enjoyment.
 Instead of scouring the internet for inspiration, we’ve got a few dog run ideas that will fit your lifestyle as well as your pet’s needs.
 First, you’ll want to take a look at how much space you have available to dedicate to your dog run.
 For compact areas, a small but loaded dog run will provide all of the essentials, including a dog house, space to run around, and a short fence to keep their play restricted to one area.
 If space isn’t an issue, a wide and unrestricted dog playpen can provide boundless fun for your furry friend.
 Scenic dog runs are not only pleasing to the eye but calming for the soul.
 Add a few flowers and possibly a rope swing so that you can bask in the sun while your pet sniffs and runs around to their heart's content.
 Interested in more options?
-Our dog run ideas blog post will have just what you need to get your landscaping creative juices flowing.
+Our dog run ideas blog post will have plenty of content to hopefully inspire your next project.

 Why do dogs roll in grass?